Restore the King

 Manufacturer’s plate from M. Gebelt & Bro. at the statue’s base

-If you’d like to help bring the King back to life, please consider making a donation to Restore the King.
-Every contribution moves this rare Delaware icon one step closer to returning to public display.
+If you would like to help bring the King back to life, please consider making a donation to Restore the King.
+Every contribution brings this remarkable figure one step closer to returning to public view.

 Read archival stories about the King Gambrinus statue here.